bukiro/PECS/README.md

 Active to-do:
 - 5th level spells
+- Show a note if a condition has no effects (and its hints have no effects)
+- A lot of older spells don't have a caster condition.
+Create these caster conditions for all spells that target allies, and make it so that when the target is the caster, they only receive the target condition.
+First review all caster conditions and ensure that the caster condition is never needed if you have the target condition.

 Implement:

 Next steps:
+- Add License page (see https://2e.aonprd.com/Licenses.aspx)
 - Implement Icons for Inventory and Spells
 - Gnome feats
 - Hobgoblin feats